We have listed below just a few

 - Take the kids for lunch or dinner at Goombay's

-in Kill Devil Hills and have a "Shirley Shark" (beach version of
+in Kill Devil Hills (Mile 7 Beach Road) and have a "Shirley Shark" (beach version of

 the classic Shirley Temple; arrives with a fun surprise and a toy rubber